 This is essential to the success of the process, if a particular resource is taking up a lot of effort from you because it’s too difficult or not too interesting, you absolutely have to rule it out and find something more suitable, because otherwise acquisition will not occur.

-Reading for language learning follows the same principles as any other class or activity
+Learning languages by reading follows the same principles as any other class or activity

 What I’ve been talking about here is consistent with the idea that input needs to be both comprehensible and interesting (or even compelling) for language acquisition to come about.